notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 Return: none
 Description:
 	This function should return the description to be displayed in the first field of the status line.
-	The parameters are to be treated in the same way as in the GetLexerName function.
+	The parameters are to be treated in the same way as in the GetLexerName function, except for the name parameter, here a utf16 encoded name is expected.
 ~~~

 4. GetLexerFactory